 Last year I was in Singapore and met Israel’s former economic minister.
 When I asked why he was there he said, “Like Singapore, Israel is a small country.
 Most of the world’s important opportunities, talent, and resources are somewhere else.
 I am here to discuss how to make the world transparent for us.”
 That is an important idea.
 This objective is also being pursued by companies and universities around the world.

 Definition: Transparency in a region or enterprise is the overall ease of movement of ideas, people, money, transactions, and objects.
 High transparency implies low friction in conducting these activities.
 Silicon Valley, with its high density of innovative companies, venture capitalists, entrepreneurial talent, research universities, and networking activities, is an exemplar.

-For thousands of years, society has been driven to make the world more transparent through roads, wagons, boats, the pony express, trains, cars, airplanes, teletypes, telephones, radio, television, and now the Internet.
+For thousands of years, society has worked to make the world more transparent through roads, ships, the pony express, trains, cars, airplanes, teletypes, telephones, radio, television, and now the Internet.
 The impact of these advances has brought the world together and created greater transparency.

 The great cities, which are based on trade, have developed along corridors of high transparency.
 The growth of these cities shows the power of transparency in all its forms – communications, speech, commerce, finance, government policy, and logistics.
 Similarly, cities are where most of the great innovations arise.

 The Internet is a giant step forward because it gives every person the ability to instantly connect with everyone else while providing access to the world’s knowledge.
 But today’s access and bandwidth are still limited for most across the globe.
 Image quality for video teleconferencing is too often reminiscent of last-generation’s analog television.
 And access to information is often hard or impossible.
 Google search is still primitive.
 The world’s ocean of knowledge has the equivalent of billions of fish it it, but only a few can be caught with today’s fishing rods.